Paul George: Lillard's winning 3 'a bad shot'

 Lillard finished with 50 points in the 118-115 victory, as the Trail Blazers advanced to the second round after being swept in last year's playoffs.

-Thunder forwad Paul George, who guarded Lillard on that final shot, was asked in the postgame press conference if he could live with the results letting a player shoot a game winning from that distance.
+Thunder forwad Paul George, who guarded Lillard on that final shot, was asked in the postgame press conference if he could live with the results letting a player shoot a potential game winner from that distance.

 Paul George on the game winner: "That's a bad shot." #RipCity #ThunderUp pic.twitter.com/PElNdBSAHr— NBC Sports Northwest (@NBCSNorthwest) April 24, 2019